 A couple years ago I decided that I wanted to travel to every country in the world and that is how I ended up traveling to Kiribati.
 Being a full time nomadic world traveler and blogger for many years I found out that local prepaid sim cards are in general the cheapest and for me the best way to stay connected when traveling.

 A great alternative these days are e-sim cards, although more expensive they are very convenient, especially for short trips and for those who only need a little bit of data.

-On Traveltomtom you can find already more than 200 sim card guides from all over the world: Europe, Asia, United States, Sydney, Brisbane, Melbourne, Auckland, Guam, Nadi, Samoa, Bangkok, Singapore, Hong Kong, New York, United Kingdom, Germany and many more.
+On Traveltomtom you can find already more than 200 sim card guides from all over the world: Europe, Asia, United States, Sydney, Brisbane, Melbourne, Auckland, Guam, Nadi, Fiji, Samoa, Bangkok, Singapore, Hong Kong, New York, United Kingdom, Germany and many more.

 So next time you are planning your adventure abroad come check out Traveltomtom.
 Bookmark this page for the best sim card advice for travelers.

 Traveltomtom recommends a Vodafone prepaid sim card to stay connected when traveling to Kiribati.
 The Vodafone mobile network is the most extensive in Kiribati and it is easy to buy a sim card at the airport on arrival in Tarawa.